 Kodi is free, open-source software, designed with home entertainment in mind, and it’s been around for nearly two decades.
-Although it was initially intended for the Microsoft Xbox, its original title, Xbox Media Center (XBMC), continued to evolve and grow far beyond the Xbox platform.
-The team behind Kodi has built a community of their own, made up of fans and developers.
+Microsoft originally developed the software for the Xbox (NOT 360) and called it the Xbox Media Center (XBMC).
+The program continued to evolve and went far beyond the Xbox platform after Microsoft abandoned it.
+The non-Microsoft team behind what is now called Kodi has built a community of their own, made up of fans and developers.

 Is Kodi Legal?

 When running official apps, Kodi is not illegal.
 Like third-party torrent sites, Kodi apps are not unlawful either, but what you do on them can be illegal.